El Muerto (2007 film): Development

-One year during the San Diego Comic-Con, Hernandez was interviewed by NPR regarding his comic.
+One year during San Diego Comic-Con, Hernandez was interviewed by NPR regarding his comic.
 A few weeks after, the segment finally aired and caught the attention of director Brian Cox.
 The director contacted Hernandez and scheduled a meeting in which they talked of the character in depth.
 At the end of the conversation, Cox asked if he would ever consider El Muerto as a film.
 A question to which Hernandez responded, "Well, I wouldn't NOT consider it!"
 Shortly after their meeting, Brian contacted Larry Rattner, a close friend and producer.
 Coincidentally, Rattner had just met a family that had just come out of a successful publishing venture and were interested in financing a film.
 Rattner soon convinced them of the potential of an El Muerto film.

 A script for the film was written by Brian Cox with Hernandez serving as Associate-Producer.
 Hernandez was excited to have Valderrama play the lead, stating in an interview, "Wilmer is just drop-dead perfect!
 Really, it was a lucky break for us getting him to play Diego de la Muerte/El Muerto.
 He is so completely immersed in the role.
 For him, it's a chance to play a leading role in a film.
 And he sees the franchise potential with this character.
 I mean, he's playing a comic book superhero, how cool is that!?"
 In the same interview he also praised the supporting cast, saying "The quality of actors should give you an idea about the quality of the script."

 The film rights to El Muerto were later purchased by Peninsula Films in May 2003.
 Valderrama described the film as "The Crow meets Desperado meets Spawn.
 It's an odd choice for me, but I love making those."
 He later added, "It's presented in such an odd, hardcore, rad way...very Robert Rodriguez.
 It's very, very hard.
 It's a beautiful story told through the eyes of this young guy who's sacrificed in the name of the Aztec gods and he comes back to be a weapon for them.
 And [instead] he rebels against them and asks all these questions about religion."